Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: A New Proof for the Limit Equation

 is bounded.
-Then $T$ has a fixed point. \end{Corollary} We now state the main theorem in \cite{DGH} and give an alternative proof. \begin{Theorem} Let data be given on $M$ as specified in (\ref{condintial}) and assume that (\ref{condinitial2}) holds.
-Furthermore, assume that $\tau>0$, then at least one of the following assertions is true \begin{itemize} \item The constraint equations (\ref{CE}) admits a solution $(\varphi,W)$ with $\varphi>0$.
+Then $T$ has a fixed point. \end{Corollary} We now state the main theorem in \cite{DGH} and give an alternative proof. \begin{Theorem} Let data be given on $M$ as specified in \eqref{condintial} and assume that \eqref{condinitial2} holds.
+Furthermore, assume that $\tau>0$, then at least one of the following assertions is true \begin{itemize} \item The constraint equations \eqref{CE} admits a solution $(\varphi,W)$ with $\varphi>0$.
 Furthermore, the set of solutions $(\varphi,W)\in W_{+}^{2,p}\times W^{2,p}$ is compact. \item There exists a nontrivial solution $W\in W^{2,p}$ to the limit equation

-for some $\alpha_{0}\in (0,1].$ \end{itemize} \end{Theorem} Dahl-Gicquaud-Humbert's proof of this theorem in \cite{DGH} goes as follows: first, they apply Schauder's fixed point theorem to solve a subcritical system, that is a small perturbation of the system (\ref{CE}) involving subcritical exponents.
-This provides a sequence $(u_{\epsilon})$ of subcritical solutions which is expected to converge to a solution of (\ref{CE}) when $\epsilon$ tends to $0$.
-A study of the sequence $(u_{\epsilon})$ shows that this actually happens when the limit equation (\ref{limit}) has no non-trivial solution.\\ \\ In the proof we present here, we show that Shaefer's fixed point theorem can be applied as soon as (\ref{limit}) has no non-trivial solution, leading directly to the existence of a solution of (\ref{CE}).
-This simplifies the proof. \begin{proof} Let $T$ be given as Section 2.
-Recall that $T$ is a compact map from $L^{\infty}$ into itself and $T(\varphi)>0$ for all $\varphi\in L^{\infty}$ (see \cite{DGH}, Lemma 2.2) .
-Set
+for some $\alpha_{0}\in (0,1].$ \end{itemize} \end{Theorem} Dahl-Gicquaud-Humbert's proof of this theorem in \cite{DGH} goes as follows: first, they apply Schauder's fixed point theorem to solve a subcritical system, that is a small perturbation of the system \eqref{CE} where some exponent $N$ is replaced by $N-\epsilon$.
+This provides a sequence $(u_{\epsilon})$ of solutions to the subcritical system which is expected to converge to a solution of \eqref{CE} when $\epsilon$ tends to $0$.
+A study of the sequence $(u_{\epsilon})$ shows that this actually happens when the limit equation \eqref{limit} has no non-trivial solution.\\

+In the proof we present here, we show that Shaefer's fixed point theorem can be applied as soon as \eqref{limit} has no non-trivial solution, leading directly to the existence of a solution to \eqref{CE}.
+This simplifies the proof.